Myra Lewis Williams: Life and career

 Myra Gale Brown was born on July 11, 1944, in Vicksburg, Mississippi, the daughter of Lois (née Neal) and J. W. "Jay" Brown.
 The Browns later had a son, Rusty Brown (b.
 1954).
 In 1949, the family moved to Memphis, Tennessee, when J. W. Brown took a job with Memphis Gas, Light and Water, where he worked as a lineman.
 When Brown was injured on the job, he decided to start a band.
 He sought out his cousin, Jerry Lee Lewis, who was also an unknown musician at the time.
 Brown played electric bass, and Lewis played piano and sang.
 They went on to record for Sun Records.
-In 1956, Lewis moved in with Williams and his family.
+In 1956, Lewis moved in with Brown and his family.

 On December 12, 1957, at the age of 13, Williams married Jerry Lee Lewis, then 22, in Hernando, Mississippi.
 When Lewis arrived in London for a 37-date tour in May 1958, Williams revealed to a reporter at the airport that she was his wife.
 Lewis asserted that Williams was 15 years old and was his wife of two months.
 However, it was discovered that she was only 13, and that they had been married for five months.
-This caused an uproar, and after a few dates, the tour was cancelled.
+This caused an uproar and, after a few dates, the tour was cancelled.
 By the time they returned to Memphis, it had been discovered that Williams was not only Lewis' wife, she was also his first cousin once removed.
 In addition, Lewis had not yet divorced his previous wife, Jane Mitcham.
-After Lewis finalized his divorce from Mitcham, he remarried Williams on June 4, 1958.
+After Lewis finalized his divorce from Mitcham, he married Williams on June 4, 1958.
 The scandal over their marriage was a significant set back to Lewis' promising rock and roll career, though his 1986 naming to the first group of Rock and Roll Hall of Fame members recognized Lewis' early influence on the genre.
 Lewis would also find success in country music.